 Memorial Day marks an important annual celebration, the day America honors the men and women who died while serving in the U.S. military.
 It’s also the unofficial start to summer!
 Here is a round-up of family-friendly things to do over Memorial Day Weekend to celebrate the end of school and ways to honor our fallen soldiers.

-Sky Rink Opening Day at Scissortail Park (801 S Robinson Ave) features an outdoor skating surface for both traditional quad skates as well as inline skates.
-Music, demonstrations, lessons and roller derby performers will be onsite.
-Skates are available to rent, but personal skates are always welcome. $10, includes skates; Members skate free.
-10 a.m. – 10 p.m.
+Sky Rink at Scissortail Park (801 S Robinson Ave) features an outdoor skating surface for both traditional quad skates as well as inline skates.
+Skates are available to rent, but personal skates are always welcome. $8, includes skates; Members skate free.
+Friday, noon-10 p.m.; Sunday, 1-7 p.m.

 Family Skate Night at SkateGalaxyOKC (5800 NW 36th St) features basic skate rental and family pizza packages. $6-$29.
 6-9 p.m.